Maryland Route 187: Route description

-MD 187 enters North Bethesda at its diamond interchange with I-495 (Capital Beltway).
+MD 187 enters Rockville at its diamond interchange with I-495 (Capital Beltway).
 The state highway intersects Democracy Boulevard, a county highway that heads west past Walter Johnson High School and the Westfield Montgomery shopping mall.
 North of Democracy Boulevard, MD 187 meets I-270 (Eisenhower Memorial Highway) at an extended diamond interchange whose ramps also connect with Rockledge Boulevard.
-The highway intersects Tuckerman Lane north of I-270 and continues northeast toward the White Flint area of North Bethesda.
+The highway intersects Tuckerman Lane north of I-270 and continues northeast toward the White Flint area of Rockville.
 At its intersection with Executive Boulevard, MD 187 reaches its northern terminus, with Old Georgetown Road curving to the east as a county road and heading toward an intersection with MD 355 (Rockville Pike) just north of the North Bethesda station along Washington Metro's Red Line.

 MD 187 is a part of the National Highway System as a principal arterial for its entire length.

 Bicycle infrastructure

 Bike lanes exist in both the northbound and southbound directions between Cedar Lane and Nicholson Lane.
 The 5-foot-wide lanes have an additional 2-foot-wide safety buffer between them and the travel lanes.

 These lanes were installed in 2020 between Cedar Lane and Ryland Drive, in part because of the July 2019 death of a 17-year-old boy near Beech Avenue.
 The bike lanes were extended in 2022 north to Nicholson Lane.

 There are two Capital Bikeshare stations on Old Georgetown Road, one is at its southern terminus with MD 355 (station 32048) and the other is across from NIH at Southwick Street (station 32039).

 The Bethesda Trolley Trail runs roughly parallel to Old Georgetown Road from Bethesda to White Flint.
 Between NIH and Charles Street the trail is co-located with the sidewalk on the east side of Old Georgetown Road.

 There is a network of signed bike route to the west of Old Georgetown Road from Democracy Blvd to downtown Bethesda with multiple signed connections to Old Georgetown Road.